 - It’s future-proof

 Another advantage of open source is that there’s a huge community of developers who are contributing free and inexpensive software to extend WordPress.
 Just think of what you want to do and search for a plugin–you’re likely to face a rich array of choices at little to no cost.
+Anyone who wants to make money from selling a WordPress plugin realizes that the plugin is competing with a price of zero for the platform itself.

 You don’t want to hire a Webmaster every time you want to add content to a site.
 You’d rather have your employees who write the content simply edit it on the Web site itself.
 WordPress provides a simple-to-use WYSIWYG editor that editors can use to write their content right on the site, and insert images and videos as well.

-However, there have been and continue to be security weaknesses in plugins.
+There have been and continue to be security weaknesses in plugins.
 It’s important to keep plugins updated to the current version, since fixes are often intended to close security holes.
 In addition, use strong passwords.
 It’s sound as well to use two-factor authentication for users.

 The large group of active developers as well as the backward compatibility commitment protect your investment in your site.